The Atacama Cosmology Telescope: DR6 Power Spectra, Likelihoods and $\Lambda$CDM Parameters: Introduction

 In this paper we present new power spectrum measurements, and \LCDM\ model parameters, from the ACT Data Release 6 (DR6) dataset.
 This includes data gathered from 2017 until the experiment’s completion in 2022.
 The DR6 maps cover 45\% of the sky; we use 25\% of the sky for this analysis after masking the Galaxy and extragalactic sources.
 We conservatively use only data gathered in the nighttime when the instrument beam was most stable.
 The ACT white noise levels are typically three times lower than \Planck's in polarization, and the maps have five times better angular resolution, extending cosmic variance limited E-mode measurements up to $\ell=1700$ over this region of the sky.

 We find strong agreement of our spectra with those from \Planck\ over a common sky region, and a \LCDM\ model that fits the \Planck\ data is a good fit to the ACT data over this broader range of scales.
 We also find that \LCDM\ model parameters determined by a combination of \WMAP\ and ACT, which is independent of \Planck, are consistent with those determined by \Planck\ alone.
 This consistency between all of the datasets motivates forming an optimal combination for determining parameters.
 Our new nominal state-of-the-art CMB dataset uses the ACT data combined with larger-scale \Planck\ data.
 We estimate parameters from this dataset, and check that the \LCDM\ model is consistent from TT, TE, and EE independently; the EE precision is particularly improved compared to \Planck.
-We then combine these data with later-time measurements of structure growth measured using CMB lensing from both ACT and \Planck\ \citep{carron2022,Qu_dr6_lensing,Madhavacheril_dr6_lensing}, and measurements of galaxy clustering using baryon acoustic oscillation (BAO) data from the Dark Energy Spectroscopic Instrument (DESI) \citep{DESI-BAO-III}.
+We then combine these data with later-time measurements of structure growth measured using CMB lensing from both ACT and \Planck\ \citep{carron2022,Qu_dr6_lensing,Madhavacheril_dr6_lensing}, and measurements of galaxy clustering using baryon acoustic oscillation (BAO) data from the Dark Energy Spectroscopic Instrument (DESI) \citep{DESI-BAO-III,DESI1_DR2:2025,DESI2_DR2:2025}.\footnote{The DESI DR2 data appeared as this work was submitted; our main results use the DR1 data, with some updates for the DR2 data reported in the main text and in Appendix \ref{apx:desi}.}

 This paper is part of a suite of ACT DR6 papers, with the maps presented in \citet[N25 hereafter]{dr6maps}.
 It builds on earlier ACT power spectrum and parameter analyses from data gathered from 2008-16 and released as DR1--DR4 \citep{das/2011, dunkley/etal:2011, sievers/etal:2013,louis_atacama_2017,choi_atacama_2020,aiola/etal:2020}.
 Companion papers present constraints on a broad set of cosmological models \citep[][C25 hereafter]{dr6extend}, covariance matrix estimation \citep{atkins/etal:2024}, beam measurement \citep{beams_inprep} and foreground modeling \citep{fg_inprep}.
 The broader set of ACT DR6 papers is summarized in N25 and includes noise simulations \citep{atkins/etal:2023}, CMB lensing maps and interpretation \citep{Qu_dr6_lensing, 2024ApJ...966..138M, Madhavacheril_dr6_lensing}, component-separated CMB and Compton y-maps \citep{act_ymap:2024}, studies of millimeter transients \citep[e.g.,][]{act_transient:2023}, and upcoming cluster and source catalogs.
 The DR6 data are publicly available and we accompany this paper with the power spectrum pipeline, \texttt{PSpipe}, that was used to derive our presented results.\footnote{\href{https://github.com/simonsobs/PSpipe}{\texttt{PSpipe}}.
 This includes code for estimating power spectra and covariance matrices, correcting for temperature-to-polarization leakage, fitting polarization angles, performing comparisons with \Planck, calibrating, and reproducing many of the figures presented in this paper.}